 Christ as our good land is so enjoyable, even just in this aspect of water!

-We hope this post has whetted your appetite to experience Christ as the good land.
-We invite you to learn more by ordering a copy of The All-inclusive Christ here, available for free to US residents.
+We invite you to learn more by downloading a free copy of The All-inclusive Christ here.
 Each chapter is packed with wonderful aspects of who Christ is, and practical examples of how we can apply Him in our daily life.